AdaCore/training_material/courses/spark_for_ada_programmers/labs/15_spark_boundary.lab.rst

      gnatlink main swap.o
      ./main

+- Or build a Rust library with cargo and link that library with the SPARK code

-- What assumptions did you make on C or Rust implementations?
+- What assumptions did you make on the Rust implementation?

   + Discuss these with the course instructor.